 This article covers what is bulletproof glass made of and how thick is bulletproof glass.
 Further, you will learn how bulletproof glass can save lives and much more.
 See videos of how bulletproof glassworks here and here.

 Can a glass actually be bulletproof?

 The simple answer is yes, glass can be bulletproof.
 Its protection ability totally depends on its quality and manufacturers.
-Because if manufacturers don’t choose high-quality or inadequate substance for glass manufacturing, such glass might not work.
+Because if manufacturers don’t choose high-quality or inadequate substances for glass manufacturing, such glass might not work.

 Similarly, the thickness of the bulletproof glass is another important factor to check how protective the glass is.
 Glass with less thickness may give adequate protection against only certain types of bullets.
 However, others may still penetrate through.

-On the other hand, a thicker glass offers utmost protection against most types of bullets.
+On the other hand, a thicker glass offers the utmost protection against most types of bullets.
 Bullets from a rifle or other heavy weapons require a super thick glass.
 Whereas, a bullet released from a handgun may not require thicker glass.

 It is important to keep in mind that no glass is 100% bulletproof.
 Therefore, deadly weapons with high-speed bullets may penetrate a super thick bulletproof glass too.

 Before we talk about how bulletproof glass is made, let’s talk about bulletproof glass material.

 Various types of material are used to manufacture bulletproof glass that offers a different level of protection.
 These levels range from level 1 that can protect against 9mm bullets to level 10 that can sustain some 50 BMG bullets.

 There are two most common types of resins used for bullet-resistant glass, acrylic and polycarbonate plastic.
 However, polycarbonate has become the most popular bulletproof glass material that gives the utmost level of protection.